gbdev/gb-asm-tutorial/src/cheatsheet.md

     ret
 ```

-Once your save file has been iniated, you can access any variable normally once SRAM is enabled.
+Once your save file has been initialized, you can access any variable normally once SRAM is enabled.

 ```rgbasm, linenos